-myRutgers University Portal is your personalized one-stop for online content and online services at Rutgers University. myRutgers delivers personal alerts, provides access to academic, financial aid, student self service applications and a variety of other student services including email.
-Also see campus news headlines for Rutgers Today, Scarlet Knights, The Daily Targum, and much more.
-Go to my.rutgers.edu and log in with your NetID.
+myRutgers University Portal is a personalized one-stop for online services at Rutgers University. myRutgers delivers personal alerts and provides access to academic, financial aid, and student self-service applications, as well as a variety of other student services including email.
+To login, go to https://my.rutgers.edu and enter your NetID.

 - Class schedules

 - Degree navigator (to plan and track academic progress)

 - Online directory of faculty, staff, and students

 - Financial aid required document status